xiangzhi/psi-wiki/Stream-Generators.md

 will produce the finite sequence of 100 messages: 0, 1, 2, ..., 99.

 The versions above produce messages at a constant, specified cadence.
-Alternatively a couple of overloads allow the user to specify as input an enumerable or enumerator of tuples containing both the value and the originating time at which the message should be posted (i.e., `IEnumerable<(T, DateTime)>` or `IEnumerator<(T, DateTime)>`).
+Alternatively a couple of overloads allow the user to specify as input an enumerable of tuples containing both the value and the originating time at which the message should be posted (i.e., `IEnumerable<(T, DateTime)>`).
 In this case, the times should be in strictly increasing order (as messages can only be posted on a stream with strictly increasing originating times.)

 __A (more advanced) side note on finite versus infinite streams__: By default, `Generators.Sequence` produces a source stream that closes when the sequence is finished.
 So in the case above, the `sequence100` stream will close after message 99.
 As a result if this stream is added to a pipeline that contains other infinite sources, the pipeline will shut down after message 99 (pipelines containing both finite and infinite sources shut down when all the finite sources have completed).
 This behavior of `Generators.Sequence` can be modified with an optional parameter called `keepOpen`.
 So, for instance: